 If we confirm it is a bug or a UX issue, we report it to the appropriate team and send them a link to the customer’s recording in Smartlook.
-Sometimes, the UX team uses Smartlook directly to analyze A/B test results and how new features are used.
+Sometimes, the UX team uses Smartlook directly to analyze A/B test results and to determine how new features are used.

-Smartlook allows us to verify customer issues in a way that wasn’t possible before.
-When a customer reports an issue, it’s often difficult to analyze what exactly happened based on just logs or the customer’s brief description.
-Customers will often say stuff like “Your booking page doesn’t work, so I wasn’t able to book a flight” without providing details.
+Smartlook allows us to verify customer issues in a way that wasn’t previously possible.
+When a customer reports an issue, it’s often difficult to analyze what exactly happened based solely on logs or a customer’s brief description.
+Customers will often say things like, “Your booking page doesn’t work, so I wasn’t able to book a flight,” without providing details.

-For example, we often notice that customers forget to fill in their title (Mr./Mrs.) while entering their personal info, which results in a form error when the customer attempts to complete their booking.
-Thanks to Smartlook, we found out about this and reported it to the UX team, who then improved the interface.
+For example, we often notice that customers forget to fill in their title (Mr./Mrs.) while entering their personal info.
+This results in a form error when the customer attempts to complete their booking.
+Thanks to Smartlook, we detected this issue and reported it to the UX team, who then improved the interface.

 Our quality assurance team verified customer issues using log files from developers, which often didn’t give us such good insights into customer behavior.
-The review of customer issues was a lengthier process.
+The review of customer UX issues was a lengthier process.
 We didn’t have any evidence for the customer if they were disputing what exactly happened during the flight booking, as the logs were too technical to be used in customer communication.

-Our QA testers save approximately eight minutes with each customer issue.
-We reveal around 10 bugs per month, which we would likely not discover without Smartlook.
-I also believe Smartlook helps decrease ticket volume for support because we can solve customer issues faster.
+Our QA testers save approximately 8 minutes with each customer issue.
+We discover roughly 10 bugs per month, which would likely go undetected without Smartlook.